 Happy Valley has been home to Hong Kong horse racing racing since 1846.

-continues today in Hong Kong, but continues to thrive.
+continues today in Hong Kong, but continues to thrive, with plans to

-Entry via Wong Nai Chung Road.
-Take the Happy Valley tram,
+via Wong Nai Chung Road.
+Take the Happy Valley tram, which runs east-west

-(the MTR) to Causeway Bay and follow the signs to the racecourse.
+Causeway Bay and follow the signs to the racecourse.
 Taxis from Central

 More information for tourists.